Gutter oil: Production and distribution

 Entire illicit supply chains dedicated to collecting, processing, and reselling gutter oil have been discovered by regulators in China.
 Multiple low-end restaurants in China have been found to cook with gutter oil.
 Additionally, in 2012, the Chinese government accused a Chinese pharmaceutical company of using gutter oil as a precursor for the manufacturing of cephalosporin antibiotics.
 About two to three million tons of cooking oil containing cancerous substances are produced in China each year.
 In 2010 it was estimated that approximately one tenth of the meals consumed by people in China could contain gutter oil.

 Collected waste oil is sold to local workshops or small factories for cleaning and packaging.
 When sold to workshops it is often transported by bicycle mounted collectors; afterwards, the oil is held in 200-liter barrels at the workshops until it is processed.
 On other occasions the oil goes to industrial cooking oil refineries for further processing before it finally reaches its end purpose.

 Reprocessing of used cooking oil is often very rudimentary; techniques include filtration, boiling, refining, and the removal of some adulterants.
 It is then packaged and resold as a cheaper alternative to normal cooking oil.

 Another version of gutter oil uses discarded animal parts, animal fat and skins, internal organs, and expired or otherwise low-quality meat, which is then cooked in large vats to extract the oil.

 Some lower-market restaurants have long-term purchase agreements with oil recyclers for selling their used oil.
 Low-end restaurants and street vendors are the biggest end users of gutter oil, as they operate with lower profit margins than bigger restaurants.
 Oil is a large kitchen supply cost for some restaurants, so obtaining cheaper oil can allow a marginal restaurant to reduce its overall expenses.
 Chinese food is generally heavily dependent on oil due to most foods being fried, so cheaper meal prices for many price-sensitive consumers are possible if gutter oil is used instead of virgin oil.
 The situation becomes more serious because it is hard to distinguish reprocessed gutter oil from legitimate oil.
 Bleach is used to transform gutter oil's dark color into a more natural-looking one, and alkali additives are used to neutralize the abnormal pH caused by high concentrations of animal fats.

-Used kitchen oil can be purchased for between $859 and $937 per ton, while the cleaned and refined product can sell for $1,560 per ton.
+Used kitchen oil can be purchased for between US$859 and US$937 per ton, while the cleaned and refined product can sell for US$1,560 per ton.
 Thus there is great economic incentive to produce and sell gutter oil.